AdobeDocs/control-panel.en/help/instances-settings/using/ip-allow-listing-instance-access.md

 >[!NOTE]
 >
->If the **[!UICONTROL Instance Settings]** card is not visible on the homepage of the Control Panel, this means your IMS Organization ID is not associated with any Adobe Campaign v7/v8 instances.
+>If the **[!UICONTROL Instance Settings]** card is not visible on the homepage of the Control Panel, this means your [organization ID](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html) is not associated with any Adobe Campaign v7/v8 instances.

 To add IP addresses to the allow list, follow these steps: